jnpbl79/jnpbl79.github.io/resume-pablo-lopez.md

 - Installed and set up infrastructure for WebRTC, signaling, STUN, and TURN servers.
 - Integrated WebRTC clients into Ruby on Rails websites so patients and providers with supported browsers could have their online appointments without having to install any third-party software to support video and audio conferencing.
 - Integrated Office 365 login with UWP application.
-- Created a Ruby gem to map request/response JSON messages from applications to Surescripts' XML API.
+- Created a Ruby gem to map request/response JSON messages from applications to Surescripts XML API.
+This enabled developers to work with known tools like ruby and json and not having to worry about extra complexities when accessing Suresctipts api.

 > MDLIVE is a telehealth provider focused on digital delivery of high-quality, convenient, and cost-efficient medical care.
 The company provides patients, health plans, health systems and self-insured employers with 24/7/365 access to board-certified doctors, pediatricians and licensed therapists via secure online video, phone or a smartphone app.